zhongjiedong/Tsukiro/README.md

 ## Start Skyrim

 After you have done everything above and got a clean SSE installation ready, Launch Skyrim once through Steam and get to the main menu and quit.
 This sets up all the back end stuff that Wabbajack needs to read.

-## Preparations

-Download the release to a newly created folder (Name it Wabbajack for example).
-This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
-It's best to create a Wabbajack folder near the root level of your drive like `C:\Wabbajack`.

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the new folder.
-Wabbajack will not work with Windows 7, I will not offer any kind of support for users of that operating system.

 ## Graphical Settings